Sindiso Magaqa: Shooting and death

-Murder trial
+Arrests and murder trial

 In 2018, the police made its first arrests in connection with the shooting, and in March 2019, four men were charged with common-purpose murder in the Umzimkhulu magistrate's court.
 They were former policeman Sbonelo Myeza, businessman Mbulelo Mpofana, Umzimkhulu municipal manager Zweliphansi Skhosana, and, most prominently, politician Mluleki Ndobe, who at the time was the mayor of Harry Gwala District Municipality.
-However, the charges against Skhosana and Ndobe were dropped soon afterwards, and two new defendants – Mlungisi Ncalane and Sibusiso Ncengwa – were charged.
+However, the charges against Skhosana and Ndobe were dropped soon afterwards, and two new defendants – Mlungisi Ncalane and Sibusiso Ncengwa—were charged.
 Their trial began in the Pietermaritzburg High Court in April 2023, and they pled not guilty.
 Charging them with conspiracy to commit murder, murder, and attempted murder, the state alleged that the motive for the shooting stemmed from the mismanagement of funds in Umzimkhulu Municipality.
-The trial resumed in early 2024 after a prolonged postponement.Former municipal manager of Umzimkhulu Municipality was arrested in June 2025 in connection of the murder of Sindiso Magaqa.
+The trial resumed in early 2024 after a prolonged postponement.

+The former municipal manager of Umzimkhulu Municipality was arrested in June 2025 in connection with the murder of Sindiso Magaqa.
 On 6 October 2025, Zweliphansi Stanley Skhosana appeared in the Pietermaritzburg High Court accused of masterminding the 2017 assassination of Magaqa.

+On 5 May 2026, Fadiel Adams was arrested by the Political Killings Task Team (PKTT) on charges of fraud and defeating or obstructing the course of justice.
+Police stated that "the task team discovered that Mr Adams interfered with the now convicted and sentenced hitman at a very sensitive and advanced stage of the police’s investigation."
+This interference was in connection with the murder case of Magaqa.